Keyword Research for Beginners: Unlock Your Website’s Potential

 - Intent: To learn something.
 They are looking for answers to questions, explanations, or general information.

-- Examples: “what is digital marketing,” “how to do keyword research,” “benefits of yoga.”
+- Examples: “what is Piping Engineering,” “how to do Pipe routing,” “benefits of Piping Software.”

 - Content Type: Blog posts, guides, tutorials, FAQs, definitions.